bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 verify that these functions are working.

 This easy verifiability is also a result of using pure functions.
-It
+It is often very simple to meet the data shape needs of a pure function by conjuring up some quick data to pass into it.

 The same is true for the compound functionality of several functions together.
-This is normally not the case for a set of stateful objects order to test a simple code path.
+This is normally not the case for a set of stateful objects where you may have to create several objects and a mock or two in order to test a simple code path.

 {% highlight javascript %}